Terrorism in Tajikistan: 2007

 On 26 January 2007 a Tajik court found HuT member Makhmudzhon Shokirov guilty of "publicly calling for violent change of the constitutional order in Tajikistan" and "inciting ethnic, racial, and religious enmity," sentencing him to ten and a half years imprisonment.
 Iso Tavakkalov, judge of the Chkalovsk court in northern Tajikistan, told journalists on 5 April that 31-year-old Akmal Akbarov had been found guilty of violating Articles 307, 187, and 189 of the criminal code for his membership in Hizb ut-Tahrir.
-The court sentenced him to nine years and nine months imprisonment and ordered the state to confiscate his property.
+The court sentenced him to nine years and nine months of imprisonment and ordered the state to confiscate his property.
 Tavakkalov said the court considered Akbarov's apology and his three children when sentencing.

 Sughd bunkers

 In late 2006 Tajik police found an underground bunker used by militants in the Sughd Region.
 The police found banned terrorist literature, audio and video tapes advocating terrorism, instructions on bomb manufacture, instructions on the use of Kalashnikov and other arms, and a map of Sughd.
 Tajik security forces found another bunker, 15 meters long, along with explosives near Isfara, on 29 January 2007.
-The Sughd region's Prosecutor General office said it believed Militant members of HT, the IMU, and possibly other terrorist organizations targeting the governments of Tajikistan and Uzbekistan used the bunker.
-Police are interrogating suspects.
+The Sughd region's Prosecutor General office said it believed Militant members of the HT, the IMU, and possibly other terrorist organizations targeting the governments of Tajikistan and Uzbekistan used the bunker.The Police are interrogating suspects.

 Islamic Renaissance Party of Tajikistan

 Islamic State of Iraq and the Levant

 Two Americans, a Swiss and a Dutch national were killed and two others injured in a terrorist attack in the Danghara district.
 A car hit the cyclists and then the occupants of the vehicle got out and stabbed them.
-Four terrorists involved in the attack were later killed by police officers, who were also attacked and injured with knives by the attackers, while another was injured and arrested.
-Islamic State claimed responsibility for the attack released a video of the five attackers who pledge allegiance to the terror group.
+Four terrorists involved in the attack were later killed by police officers, who were also attacked and injured with knives by the attackers, while another was injured and arrested.The Islamic State claimed responsibility for the attack and released a video of the five attackers who pledged allegiance to the terror group.

 Cooperation with NATO member states

-The governments of Tajikistan and the United States plan to hold their first joint counter-terrorism drill from 28 January to 9 March 2007 at the military range in Fakhrabad military training center.
-United States Marines will train Tajik border guards and Special Forces in counter-terrorism operations.
+The governments of Tajikistan and the United States plan to hold their first joint counter-terrorism drill from 28 January to 9 March 2007 at the military range in Fakhrabad military training center.The United States Marines will train Tajik border guards and Special Forces in counter-terrorism operations.

-First Deputy Foreign Minister Saimumin Yatimov said the Tajik government does not have an agreement on the "NATO contingent's presence at the airport of Dushanbe, and the length of their deployment will depend on the stabilization of the situation in Afghanistan.
-We are part of the Anti-Terrorism Coalition, and stability in Afghanistan is in our country's best interest."
-There are 200 French troops involved in NATO counter-terrorism operations in Afghanistan.
-The Tajik government is considering letting the Indian and Russian governments open a second base mutually accessible, in Aini military airfield.
-An agreement is expected to be reached "with Tajikistan's national and international interests in mind."